tapzx2/digital-garden/content/For the Love of SOPs and Documentation.md

 They lay the foundation for quality work and sustainable growth, making them particularly impactful to newer companies or smaller teams.

-This concise set of articles combines research and my  experiences as COO.
+I have distilled my experiences as COO and my training as an instructional designer into a concise set of articles to understand my approach to SOP writing, development, and best practices.

-If you're interested in developing SOPs for your company and would like to know more about how I go about it, I invite you to please take a look at the links below.
+If you're interested in developing SOPs for your company, I invite you to please take a look at the links below.

 - [[Quick Start to Writing SOPs]] - Writing SOPs can seem overwhelming.
 Get started quickly with two simple steps.
 - [[How to Organize SOPs]] - Once you have a few SOPs and or documentation articles, the issue of how to organzine them arises.
 Here's a quick summary on how to make your SOPs readable, findable, and easy to update.